Biliary Colic and Cholecystitis

 Urinalysis (including a pregnancy test if female) should be performed to exclude any renal and tubo-ovarian pathology.
 Routine blood tests should be ordered:

-- U&Es – assess for any dehydration, as a patient with biliary colic or acute cholecystitis may have had reduced oral fluid intake (as certain foods can worsen the pain).
+- U&Es – assess for any dehydration, secondary to reduced oral fluid intake (as certain foods can worsen the pain)

 - LFTs – biliary colic and acute cholecystitis are likely to show a raised ALP (indicating ductal occlusion), yet the other parameters should remain within normal ranges.

-Patients with biliary colic should be prescribed analgesia, typically non steroidals for example diclofenac and parental opioids (such as morphine), along with an appropriate antiemetic.
+Patients with biliary colic should be prescribed analgesia, typically NSAIDs and PRN opioids, along with an appropriate antiemetic.
 If there is no improvement in symptoms with analgesia, consider a potential cholecystitis picture.

 The patient should be advised about lifestyle factors that may help control symptoms (and help with future surgery), such as a low fat diet, weight loss, increasing exercise, and provided with any PRN analgesia at discharge.

-Patients with acute cholecystitis should be started on appropriate antibiotics (such as IV Co-Amoxiclav and Metronidazole) and fluid resuscitation therapy.
-If the patient demonstrates signs of sepsis, remember to also start the “sepsis-6 pathway”, as described here.
+Patients with acute cholecystitis should be started on appropriate intravenous antibiotics (such as co-amoxiclav +/- metronidazole) and fluid resuscitation therapy.
+If the patient demonstrates evidence of sepsis, management should be adapted accordingly.

-Ideally, an NG tube should be placed (especially if the patient is vomiting) and the patient made nil by mouth (NBM).
-Remember that an ultrasound is more sensitive in the absence (or reduction) of bowel gas.
+Ideally, an NG tube should be placed if the patient is vomiting and the patient made nil by mouth (NBM), as an ultrasound is more sensitive in the absence (or reduction) of bowel gas.

-Concurrent analgesia, typically diclofenac and parental opioids, and antiemetics should be prescribed.
+Concurrent analgesia, typically simple analgesics with PRN opioids, and antiemetics should be prescribed.

 A laparoscopic cholecystectomy is indicated within 1 week, as per NICE guidelines, however this ideally should be done within 72hr of presentation*.
 A Cochrane review previously demonstrated that earlier cholecystectomies are safe and reduce overall hospital stay however, in many centres this is not currently practical.